 Some people think waterboarding is torture, some don't.

-Apparently some people think it's also torture to threaten somebody with a drill.
+Apparently, some people think it's also torture to threaten somebody with a drill.

 The sounds of torture.

-That's that's what rattles my sensibilities.
+That's what rattles my sensibilities.

-Can I usher you to a mirror to look hard at yourself and check your moral compass?
+If what gets you worked up is the notion of threatening detainees with a power drill, can I usher you to a mirror to look hard at yourself and check your moral compass?

 Oh my.